marziyemonshizadeh/wikipedia/README.md

 # wikipedia

 I created this project with cra
-This project is a simulation of the famous wikipedia website.
+This project is a simulation of the famous wikipedia website This project is fully responsive

 > Live demo [myWikipedia](https://instagram-clone.iran.liara.run)
 ## Technologies Used